Dataset Distillation as Pushforward Optimal Quantization: Experiments

 The proposed DDOQ algorithm is uniformly better than D\textsuperscript{4}M, with the most significant increase in the low IPC setting.
 Moreover, DDOQ surpasses all the compared SOTA disentangled DD methods for IPC 100 and 200.
 For a low number of quantization points, the gap in Wasserstein distance of the Wasserstein barycenter and the optimal quantizer to the data distribution may be large.
 As indicated in \Cref{thm:main}, a lower Wasserstein distance means more faithful gradient computations on the synthetic data, which may explain the higher performance with minimal algorithmic change, as well as implicitly allowing for gradient matching as in existing bi-level methods.

 \Cref{tab:generalization} shows the generalization performance of the distilled latent points.
-Different PyTorch pre-trained teacher networks are used to create the soft labels as in Step 3 of DDOQ, in particular MobileNet-V2 and Swin-T. We then evaluate the distilled images and soft labels with three convolutional architectures and the Swin-T transformer architecture.
+The PyTorch pre-trained MobileNet-V2 and Swin-T networks are used to create the soft labels.
+We then evaluate the distilled images and soft labels with three convolutional architectures and the Swin-T transformer architecture.
 We observe that DDOQ is not only able to generalize to different model architectures, but also uniformly outperforms D\textsuperscript{4}M on all convolutional student architectures.
 The slightly worse performance of DDOQ when using a transformer architecture for the student may be due to more precise hyperparameter tuning requirements.

 To illustrate the weights, \Cref{fig:jeep} plots ten example images from the ``jeep'' class when distilled using $K=10$ IPC.
 We observe that there is a very large variance in the weights ${v_k^{(L)}\big/\sum_{j=1}^K v_{j}^{(L)}}$, indicating the presence of strong clustering in the latent space.
-Nonetheless, there is no qualitative evidence that the weights indicate ``better or worse'' training examples.
-Indeed, among other classes, there are synthetic images that do not lie in the appropriate class, but are still weighted highly.
+Nonetheless, there is no qualitative evidence that the weights indicate ``better or worse'' training examples, rather indicating the structure in the latent space.

-To consider the effect of weighting the centroids, we consider the class-wise Wasserstein distance between the centroids and encoded training data, with and without the weights. \Cref{tab:wassdist} plots the Wasserstein distance between the distilled latent points and the encoded training dataset, for the first three classes of ImageNet-1K.
-The latent points are clustered with uniform weights (D\textsuperscript{4}M), and with variable weights (DDOQ).
-We observe that adding weights reduces the Wasserstein distance uniformly by around 20\%.
-This leads to better gradient faithfulness when training a neural network.